- What is the average credit card interest rate in Australia?

 - Should I use a personal loan to pay off my credit card?

 - If you can get a personal loan at a significantly lower rate than your credit card (e.g. 8% vs 20%), a debt consolidation loan can save substantial interest and simplify repayments.
-The critical discipline: you must stop using the credit card after consolidating, otherwise you end up with both a personal loan AND a new credit card balance.
-The loan is a tool, not a solution — spending behaviour is the solution.
+The critical discipline: stop using the credit card after consolidating, otherwise you end up with both a personal loan and a new credit card balance.
+The loan is a tool; the discipline to leave the card unused is the actual solution.

 - Does paying off a credit card improve my credit score?